The complete classification of unital graph $C^*$-algebras: Geometric and strong: Introduction

 \subsection{Approach}

 Our method of proof, a substantial elaboration of key ideas from the authors' earlier work along with key ideas from symbolic dynamics (\cite{MR1990568}, \cite{MR1907894}), leads to a \emph{geometric} classification, allowing us to conclude from a Morita equivalence between a pair of graph \cas $C^*(E)$ and $C^*(F)$ that a sequence of basic moves on the graphs will lead from $E$ to $F$ in a way resembling the role of Reidemeister moves on knots.
-The standard list of such moves, defining the notion of \emph{Cuntz move equivalence}, contain moves that are closely related to those defining flow equivalence for shift spaces, along with the so-called \emph{Cuntz splice} (Move~\CC) which was introduced in \cite{MR866492}.
+The standard list of such moves, defining the notion of \emph{Cuntz move equivalence}, contains moves that are closely related to those defining flow equivalence for shift spaces, along with the so-called \emph{Cuntz splice} (Move~\CC) which was introduced in \cite{MR866492}.

-It is a key corollary of the main result of the present paper that any stable isomorphism between two unital graph $C^*$-algebras \emph{of real rank zero} can be realized by a Cuntz move equivalence, but as demonstrated in \cite{arXiv:1604.05439v2}, this is not generally the case.
+It is a key corollary of the main result of the present paper that any stable isomorphism between two unital graph $C^*$-algebras \emph{of real rank zero} can be realized by a Cuntz move equivalence, but as demonstrated in \cite{MR3759003}, this is not generally the case.
 Indeed, consider the graphs $E$ and $F$ from Figure~\ref{fig:counterex-graph1} and \ref{fig:counterex-graph2}, respectively.

-In \cite{arXiv:1604.05439v2} it is shown that $C^*(E)\otimes\K$ is isomorphic to $C^*(F)\otimes\K$, but that $E$ is not Cuntz move equivalent to $F$.
-To be able to get a geometric classification, we therefore need to come up with a new invariant move for graphs that do not define $C^*$-algebras of real rank zero.
+In \cite{MR3759003} it is shown that $C^*(E)\otimes\K$ is isomorphic to $C^*(F)\otimes\K$, but that $E$ is not Cuntz move equivalent to $F$.
+To be able to get a geometric classification, we therefore need to come up with a new invariant move for graphs that is not defined when the corresponding graph $C^*$-algebras are of real rank zero.
 In Definition~\ref{def:hashmove}, we define Move~\PP\ accomplishing this.
 The move applied to the graph $F$ can be seen in Figure~\ref{fig:counterex-changed-graph2}, while we have applied Move~\CC to $E$ in Figure~\ref{fig:counterex-changed-graph1}.
-It follows from the classical results of Boyle and Huang that the two graphs in Figure~\ref{fig:counterex-changed} are move equivalent, and using the results of \cite{arXiv:1604.05439v2}, one can show that all the corresponding stabilized graph \cas are stably isomorphic.
+It follows from the classical results of Boyle and Huang that the two graphs in Figure~\ref{fig:counterex-changed} are move equivalent, and using the results of \cite{MR3759003}, one can show that all the corresponding stabilized graph \cas are stably isomorphic.